Next tme May 3th

 The course begins with a short walk through the monastery meadow where the sheep graze—the very same meadow where monks kept sheep over 500 years ago, precisely because of wool’s many valuable qualities.

-Then it’s time to felt: you’ll get your hands on the soft, fragrant wool and learn the wet felting technique.
-We’ll felt a small basket using the beautiful wool, each one taking on its own unique look with different colors and patterns.
-If you like, you can finish it off with a handle made from natural materials.
+And then it’s time to felt: You will get the soft, fragrant wool in your hands and learn the wet felting technique.
+We will felt a practical seat pad that you can take on trips, providing both warmth and a dry place to sit.
 Along the way, there will also be time to learn how to card the wool.

 Taste the abbey garden